carola-niu/README/README.md

-### Hi there, i'm karol :owl:.
+### Hi there, i'm karo :owl:.

 - I'm currently studying computer science at LMU, Germany.
-- I have been studying reinforcement learning and have been working on my bachelor's thesis.
+- I've been studying reinforcement learning and working on my bachelor's thesis.
 I'm open to any internship or student assistant opportunities this summer and beyond.
 - :sleepy: Study to survive.
 Girl run away fast as you can.